04 Jan What is Tuckpointing and Why It’s Necessary on Chimneys?

 Chimney repair professionals can handle some projects without any problem daily as part of their business operations.
 Examples are building new structures from scratch with original materials and restoring old ones like castles and mansions to make them look like they did when brand new.
 Chimney experts also restore churches and other historic places as well as homes that were built at some point in history.

 Tuckpointing is a masonry restoration process of creating a clean and straight line between bricks and/or blocks.
 Clean out mortar joints and fill them with new mortar.
 Tuckpointing requires precision as well as the skills to complete the task correctly.
+For more extensive projects a local Long Island masonry contractor may be best.

 Use tuckpointing to repair an existing chimney rather than replace it completely.
 Just like with roofs, always look at the best option before deciding whether or not it needs an entire replacement.